 Your best bet is finding out if the bindings are indemnified before laying out any cash.
 How do you do that?
 Easy.

 Build a relationship with a local ski shop if you don’t already have one.
 Buy stuff there.
 Have your gear tuned there.
 Ask them where you might find some bargains to keep the kids (and yourself) playing in the snow.
-Ask that if you do find a pair of used skis if they mind a call to determine if they are indemnified.
+Ask that if you do find a pair of used skis if they mind a call to determine if the bindings are indemnified.
 It is very likely they will be happy to help.

 Once you have your plan in place and find that great ski bargain, be prepared to get some specific information about the binding.
 You will need to provide the shop with the manufacturer and the model name and number of the binding.
 If the bindings are so worn that you cannot tell who made them or what model they are, don’t bother with the call.
 Walk away from the purchase.
 Or buy the skis and take your chances.
 But don’t berate the folks at the ski shop for your decision if you hear the phrase “not indemnified.”

 We understand that skiing is an expensive sport.
-We sympathize with families trying to afford gear and lift ticket prices, and we realize cost is a huge barrier to entry to and continuing enjoyment of the sport.
+We sympathize with families trying to afford gear and lift ticket prices, and we realize cost is a huge barrier to entry and continuing enjoyment of the sport.
 So please do look for good, used gear.
 But do so smartly.

-Follow the above advice and you maybe can rewrite the opening lines of this article so that the smile never leaves your face.
+Follow the above advice and maybe you can rewrite the opening lines of this article so that the smile never leaves your face.
 That really will be a happy ending.
 And a win-win for all.

 If you want to learn a bit more about ski bindings see the Avie’s “Skier Need to Know—Bindings” page.